AndypSheridan/hyperCube/README.md

 ## **Unfixed Bugs**

 * There is an issue when running the game in mobile compatibility mode on Dev Tools.
-The following error is displayed in the console upon simulation of a touch event: Unable to preventDefault inside passive event listener due to target being treated as passive.
-Although I was able to fix this, when I ran the game on Apple touch devices, the jump function no longer worked so was not a viable solution.
+The following error is logged to the console upon simulation of a touch event: "Unable to preventDefault inside passive event listener due to target being treated as passive."
+Although I was able to fix this, when I ran the game on Apple touch devices, the jump function no longer worked so it was not a viable solution.
 The bug does not affect the playability or performance of the game or page in any way, but this remains a minor bug for the time being.